-^{12.} The out-of-pocket amounts are calculated based on the assumption that the children are enrolled in Anchor Operator (AOP) preschools, which have a fee cap of \$1,334 (after GST) and \$734 (after GST) for infant care and child care respectively, and are subject to minimum co-payment amounts.
+^{12.} The out-of-pocket amounts are calculated based on the assumption that the children are enrolled in Anchor Operator (AOP) preschools, which have a fee cap of \$770 and \$1,364 (after GST) for childcare and infant care respectively.
 The subsidies are applicable at all licensed preschools, including AOP, POP and not-for-profit and commercial preschools.